 The backstory of any restoration or car build is as interesting as the finished product.
 Like so many Porsche’s that have been left to the elements and forgotten for decades, the New York Special had a rough past as well.
-Craig explains how they rescued the donor car that would undergo a major transformation from a barn in New York and after our drive provided images and an email excerpt from Rod – included below:
+Craig explains how they rescued the donor car that would undergo a major transformation from a barn in New York and after our drive provided images and an email excerpt from Rod – added below:

 RG: Tell me about this car and its condition prior to the build?

 Craig: Since Rod knows all the 356 guys, people send him cars all the time to look at and rescue.
 He found a really beat up 1961 Coupe notchback.
 It was really just the shell of a car.

 Rod [from email excerpt]: When I am building an Emory Special, I am looking for a car that has the body shape I want to start with and has many of the core components that are going to be necessary for the build.
 I am not concerned with the original engine or transmission because all of those will be upgraded and modified.
 I started hunting around the US for a 1960/61 Cabriolet or notchback for the build and a good friend of mine in NY, Adam Wright, had a notchback that was perfect for the build.
 Earlier in this car’s life, it had a small engine fire so the rear deck lid and quarter panel were a little toasty but nothing that we couldn’t fix.
 I had the car shipped from NY to LA and the project began.